Who am I ?

 My Background

-I earned my Bachelor of Technology in Mechanical Engineering (AI & ML specialization) from SRM University, India, where I developed a strong foundation in mechanical systems, design, and control while integrating data-driven methods.
+I earned my Bachelor of Technology in Mechanical Engineering (AI & ML specialization) from SRM University, India, where I developed strong foundations in mechanical design, control systems, and data-driven engineering.

-My curiosity for applied robotics took me to Umeå University, Sweden, for a research semester.
-There, I collaborated with ABB Robotics to build a perception-to-control pipeline that achieved 92% accuracy and 0.028 pose estimation error using RGB-D data.
+My curiosity for applied robotics took me to Umeå University, Sweden, where I collaborated with ABB Robotics to build a perception-to-control pipeline that achieved 92% accuracy and 0.028 pose estimation error using RGB-D data.
 This experience taught me the value of combining structured engineering with creative experimentation.

 What Drives me as a Roboticist?